In the wake of the Brexit vote many voices in the media proclaimed that direct democracy leads to a tyranny of the majority, even mob rule.

 - The New York Times comes to the conclusion that referendums aren’t democratic.

-- “Identifying the Leave victory with “the will of the people” has become a means of silencing democratic debate” –
+- “Identifying the Leave victory with “the will of the people” has become a means of silencing democratic debate” – James McDougall says political reactions to the EU Referendum in the UK are undemocratic.

 - AC Grayling argues in The New European that referendums lead only to a tyranny of the majority.